 - Remember that mindful eating takes practice but it’s never about being perfect!

 - Eat slowly.
 It takes about 20 minutes for your body to realize that it is full.
-So try to make the meal last for at least 20 minutes.
-Take smaller bites of your food, and chew slowly.
+So try to slow down, using some of the strategies listed above.

-- Portion out food before you eat it rather than eating straight from a bag, carton, or other container.
+- Plate food before you eat it rather than eating straight from a bag, carton, or other container.

 - Avoid skipping meals.
 Try not to let yourself get to the point where you are starving because this could trigger you to overeat.